 as herself and as part of a team

-…one of the two registrations WILL be forfeited at the judge’s discretion.
+…one registration will be excepted and additional registrations WILL be forfeited at the judge’s discretion.

 Yes.
 Unfortunately, we have had a case where contestant dishonesty regarding their skill level posed an unfair advantage over other FNCC contestants.
 Since then, we have added filters to level the playing field and ensure that contestants are competing only with those that are within their experience level and category.
 Our volunteers, judges, and many of our fans are well connected across numerous costuming communities nationally.
 Contestants claiming someone else’s work as their own or misrepresenting their experience level are EXTREMELY likely to be caught.
 However, we cannot guarantee that our system works 100% of the time.

 For starters, all winners and honorable mentions are featured in our exclusive fan event: Meet the Winners of the Friday Night Costuming Contest.
-That event is held on Saturday of the con from 1-2pm on Facebook Live.
+That event is held on Saturday of the con from 1-2pm in the Costuming Track room (Hilton 304-305.)
 You will meet your fans and show off your costume.
 You do not have to wear the costume again, but we do ask that you at least bring it with you.

-More importantly, Dragon Con is offering $50 in Dragon Con Bucks for Best Youth, Novice, Journeyman, and Professional.
+More importantly, Dragon Con is offering $50 in Dragon Con Bucks for Best Youth, Novice, Journeyman, and Professional, as well as overall Audience Choice.
 A check for $250 and a guaranteed hotel reservation* will be awarded for the Best in Show.
-There is also an award going out to the contestant of the professional category that wins Social Media Favorite where they are given a free membership for next year.^
+There is also an award going out to the contestant of the professional category that wins Social Media Favorite where they are given a free membership for next year.

 (Dragon Con reserves the right to make substitutions and changes to the prize packages.)

 The judges are seasoned professionals that currently work in the costuming industry: Kathleen O'Shea David, Freddy Clements, Travis Scott Merrill, Robert Allsopp, and Cheralyn Lambeth.
 Together, their expertise ranges from every genre and material type.
-These judges have served in the past along with other designers from major theatrical companies, film, universities, and commercial businesses.
+These judges experience ranges from major theatrical companies, film, television, universities, and commercial business.